 Staying COVID-19 Safe in Your Workplace

-Although Australia has had great success flattening the curve, the recent resurgence in cases in Victoria shows that we must remain vigilant in our effort to stay COVID-19 safe.
+Although Australia has had great success flattening the curve, the recent resurgence in cases across Australia shows that we must remain vigilant in our effort to stay COVID-19 safe.
+Until the majority of the population has been vaccinated we must continue to apply COVID-safe practices.
 The Australian government and many international bodies have released guidelines and best practices that help us stay covid safe.
 Below are a few key areas that are important.

 Practising good hand hygiene is the key to stopping the spread of COVID-19.
 Everyone in the community should be washing their hands as frequently as possible and if you do not have access to soap and water an alcoholic hand sanitiser is the next best thing.
 When sneezing or coughing you should do so into your arm or into a tissue that you then dispose of in the bin.
 Safe work Australia has signs and posters that you can put up in your workplace to help remind people to practice good hygiene.